As an event organizer you know first-hand that no event is really about the world-class speakers and the high end production.

 Finding a perfect time and place that would suit everyone is nearly impossible.
 But you can maximize your chances by optimizing the date and venue according to your attendees schedule.

-For example, if you are organizing a large tech conference, make sure the venue is up-scale, easy to reach with the public transport, and has a parking area.
+For example, if you are the event organizer of a large tech conference, make sure the venue is up-scale, easy to reach with the public transport, and has a parking area.